-Hemorrhagic disease of the newborn is a bleeding disorder that usually develops shortly after a baby is born.
+Hemorrhagic disease of the newborn (HDN) is a bleeding disorder in babies.
+It most often develops shortly after a baby is born.

 A lack of vitamin K causes hemorrhagic disease of the newborn.
 Vitamin K plays an important role in blood clotting.

-Babies usually have low levels of vitamin K for a variety of reasons.
-Vitamin K doesn't move easily across the placenta from the mother to the baby.
-As a result, a newborn doesn't have much vitamin K stored up at birth.
-Also, there isn't much vitamin K in breast milk.
+Babies often have low levels of vitamin K for a variety of reasons.
+Vitamin K does not move easily across the placenta from the mother to the baby.
+As a result, a newborn does not have much vitamin K stored-up at birth.
+Also, there is not much vitamin K in breast milk.

 Your baby may develop this condition if: